Keyboard shortcuts

 1-Wire is a device communication bus that provides low-speed data over a single conductor.
 It is also possible to power some devices over the data signal as well, but often a third wire is run for power.

 Simple IoT supports 1-wire buses controlled by the 1-wire (w1) subsystem in the Linux kernel.
-Simple IoT will automatically create nodes for 1-wire buses and devices it discovers.

 Bus Controllers